-Color changes according to the type of lighting you have in a room.
-A color that you're happy with in natural light will look completely different under incandescent lighting.
+Color will change according to the type of lighting you have in a room.
+A color you're happy with in natural light will look completely different under incandescent lighting.

 What kind of natural light does each room have?
 Are you going to be using the room mostly at night under artificial lighting or during the day?
 Is the room facing north or south?

-Many paint companies offer sample-size containers of paint that you can take home and try out before committing to larger cans.
+Many paint companies offer sample-size containers of paint you can take home to try before committing to a larger can.

-To expand visually a space (or to hide ugly moldings and window trim), use the same light color on walls, baseboards and trim work.
-Doing so will cause unattractive features to recede, or seemingly blend into the walls.
+To expand visually a space (or to hide ugly moldings, window trim, or a hideous radiator), paint the same light color on walls, baseboards, trim, and radiator.
+Doing so will cause unattractive features to recede, or seemingly disappear.

 Another way to develop flow is to have one recurring color from room to room.
-For instance, the color of a wall in the living room can be carried over into the dining room in the form of an area rug, upholstered dining chairs, a tablecloth, artwork, and so on.
+For instance, the color of a wall in the living room can be carried over into the dining room in the form of an area rug, upholstered dining chairs, a tablecloth or artwork.

 How many times have you painted a wall and the color wasn’t what you expected?
 You thought you chose ivory, but it looked pale pink once up on the walls!
 How does that happen?

 Undertones aren't always apparent until paired with other colors or under certain lighting conditions.
 It's like a secret color hiding within the paint.